The Top Yosemite Wedding Venues and Elopement Locations for Adventure Couples

 Located at the end of Glacier Point Road, Yosemite, CA.

 Half-Dome: Now, this trail is a trophy hike.
 Not only are you rewarded with epic views, but you will have hiked just over 16 miles round trip.
 On top of that, you will have ascended your way up (and down) a steep rock face via cables.
 It’s a bucket list item for many.
 You will have accomplished something great.

 Before they started issuing permits to hike Half-dome, I was often frequenting the trail for exercise and speed.
 Now you need to apply for a permit.
 This year I applied for 7 dates and was denied all of them.
 Yes, it’s annoying, but it’s certainly a unique area for wedding photos.
 Most couples would not attempt it for an intimate elopement ceremony, nor even consider it.
 However, if you successfully accomplish this feat, then you deserve all bragging rights.
 The parks says the average return time is 12hours, so plan for it with more water than you think you’ll need.

-On the other hand, if you wanted to pass on the long Half-dome hike, you could opt for the much easier hike to Taft Point which shares a similar view.
+On the other hand, if you want to pass on the long Half-dome hike, you could opt for the much easier Taft Point hike which shares a similar view.
 It’s only a few miles.

 Yosemite Valley Chapel